Elon Musk Goes To Charm School

 It is a far cry from a few months back when the iconic entrepreneur sounded more like a petulant teenager, “don’t make a federal case out of it,” or a bill collector waving away a dead beat’s argument, “these questions are so dry, they’re killing me.”

 When I interviewed a noted Silicon Valley venture capitalist, Zach Coelius, he made it clear Musk has surmounted more challenges than anyone imagines.
-While the stakes were high at Tesla and SpaceX, he fought every nasty startup demon.
 Here is what Coelius had to say:

 “Running a startup is like jumping on a rocket ship flying at the fastest speed possible until it smears you against your wall of incompetence.
 Even as great an entrepreneur as Elon Musk, he almost went bankrupt with both Tesla and SpaceX.
 One of the greatest successes in modern history and the thing was dead so many times.
 His wall of incompetence is a lot higher than mine, but wherever your incompetence resides, that’s where the wall finds you.”

-The shortsightedness of the pundit class is a recurring theme in Muskology.
 Like all great inventors, Musk hates being underestimated even more than misunderstood.
 It is why his communication style gets in the way sometimes, and may explain some of the cynicism.
-I don’t believe Musk ever said to any analyst or journalist that he’s an easy read.
-He is indeed a complex man, one part industrial scientist, one part saloon gambler, and a bit of a Soviet commissar when he wants to get something done.

 Teddy Roosevelt said: “It is not the critic who counts; not the man who points out how the strong man stumbles….The credit belongs to the man who is actually in the arena because there is no effort without error and shortcoming.”

-While the cynical scrum sees a gambler who likes to roll the dice, more thoughtful observers see an inventor ‘in the arena’ who has earned some credit for changing the world.
-He has also earned the right to change his own world when the market demands.
+While the cynical scrum sees a gambler who likes to roll the dice, more thoughtful observers see in Musk an inventor ‘in the arena’ who has earned some credit for changing the world.